Advertise on FakeClients ・ Remove ads: Upgrade to Pro

 What are graphic design prompts?

-Graphic design prompts is one the best practice exercises a graphic designer can use.
+The use of graphic design prompts is one the best practice exercises a graphic designer can use.
 A graphic design prompt essentially is a job description or design problem from a non-existent client that a designer can work on as if it were a real client.
 Using graphic design prompts, you can create graphic design work without having to wait or look for clients first.
 Using a generator like FakeClients.com, you can easily generate an unlimited number of randomly generated graphic design prompts.

 Why use graphic design prompts?